hc-12/chains/README.md

 * Weekends are clearly marked
 * Current date is automatically highlighted in red, becomes green when toggled done
 * Quick key binding to mark `today` done
-* Forbid to toggle future dates
+* Forbid toggling on future dates

 And remember __"Don't Break The Chain!"__